Pseudonym-Tim/Random-Word-Generator/README.md

-# Random-Word-Generator
+# Random Word Generator
-Python script that generates and prints out fictional pseudo-random words using some phonetic rules...
+Python script that generates fictional pseudo-random words using some phonetic rules... useful for coming up with words for fantasy worldbuilding and whatnot